When you audition for a role, let’s say a character role, are you “bringing it” to the audition or merely paying lip service to the script?

 Giving It Your All!

 The lengths some people will go to when finding the right voice and interpretation may surprise you.
-In an article Dave Courvoisier published recently (an embarrassingly true story), a client went so far as to listen to 400 responses in search of the perfect take.
+In an article Dave Courvoisier published recently, a client went so far as to listen to 400 responses in search of the perfect take.

 The moral of the story is to always put forth your best effort, and with characters, that can mean the bigger the better.
 Most casting directors and producers agree that it is easier to bring someone’s performance down a notch than it is pulling teeth to get more out of a read.